taku686/ThreeKingdomsBomaerMan2/Assets/ExternalAssets/Effect/Hovl Studio/Sword slash VFX/Demo scene/Readme.txt

 2)Quality
 2.1) For better sparks quality enable "Anisotropic textures: Forced On" in quality settings.

-  SUPPORT ASSET FOR URP or HDRP here --> https://assetstore.unity.com/packages/slug/157764 SUPPORT ASSET FOR URP or HDRP here --> https://assetstore.unity.com/packages/slug/157764 SUPPORT ASSET FOR URP or HDRP here --> https://assetstore.unity.com/packages/slug/157764
+BiRP, URP or HDRP support is here --> Tools > RP changer for Hovl Studio Assets

 Contact me if you have any questions.
-My email: gorobecn2@gmail.com
+My email: hovlstudio1@gmail.com

-Thank you for reading, I really appreciate it.
+Contact me if you have any questions.
-Please rate this asset in the Asset Store ^^
+My email: hovlstudio1@gmail.com